chanzuckerberg/fogg/README.md

 Instructions on downloading the binary:
 1. Go here: https://github.com/chanzuckerberg/fogg/releases to find which version of fogg you want.
-2. Run `sudo rm -r PATH; curl -s https://raw.githubusercontent.com/chanzuckerberg/fogg/master/download.sh | sudo bash -s -- -b PATH-FOLDER VERSION` where PATH is where you want to install fogg and VERSION is the specific release version you want to install (format is vx.yy.z).
+2. Run `rm -r PATH; curl -s https://raw.githubusercontent.com/chanzuckerberg/fogg/master/download.sh | bash -s -- -b PATH-FOLDER VERSION` where PATH is where you want to install fogg and VERSION is the specific release version you want to install (format is vx.yy.z).
 To find the path of your current fogg, you can run `which fogg` (it will look something like /usr/local/bin/fogg).
 Then use the path that is outputted as PATH in the command.
 The PATH-FOLDER is the folder in which fogg will be installed (/usr/local/bin).
 3. To verify you installed the desired version, you can run `fogg version`.

 ## Usage